 - NCEA Presentation for Parents of Current Year 11-12 Students

-The government has released an NCEA Review discussion document which is open for public consultation and feedback.
-WGHS has put together a NCEA Review Detailed Submission.
-It is a collation of the feedback provided by staff, parents/community and students.
+In 2018, the government released an NCEA Review discussion document which was open for public consultation and feedback.
+WGHS submitted a NCEA Review Detailed Submission, which was a collation of the feedback provided by staff, parents/community and students.